A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$: Unrolled restricted quantum sl 3 and braiding

-A formula for the $R$-matrix as an operator on representations of unrolled quantum (super) groups at odd roots of unity is given in \cite{GPqgps,Geersuper}.
-The formula naturally extends to general roots of unity as stated in \cite{CR,Rupert}.
-We show by direct computation that the expression in (\ref{eqn:checkR}) satisfies the quasi $R$-matrix relations for $\g=\slthree$.
+A formula for the $R$-matrix as an operator on representations of unrolled (restricted) quantum groups at odd roots of unity is given in~\cite{GPqgps}.
+The formula naturally extends to even roots of unity as stated in~\cite{CR,Rupert}.
+We give a direct and self-contained computation that the expression in~\eqref{eqn:checkR} satisfies the quasi $R$-matrix relations for $\mathfrak{g}=\mathfrak{sl}_3$ at a fourth root of unity.
+Thus, defining a braiding in~\eqref{eqn:R}.
+We refer to~\cite{EGNO15} for the definition of a braiding.

-For each pair of representations $(V,\rho),(W,\rho')\in\UzH\wmod$, we define an automorphism $E_{\rho,\rho'}$ as follows.
-Let $v\in V$ and $w\in W$ be weight vectors such that $H_iv=\mu_i v$ and $H_jw=\nu_j w$, then
+For each pair of representations $(V,\rho),(W,\rho')\in\UHwmod$, we define an automorphism $\E_{V,W}$ as follows.
+Let $v\in V$ and $w\in W$ be weight vectors such that $H_iv=\lambda_i v$ and $H_jw=\mu_j w$, then